CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_06-Implement_Network_Traffic_Management.md

     | Availability zone | Choose **1 (2)** and click **Save (3)** |

      ![image](../media/10-10-lab6-13.png)

+     >**Note:** The Standard SKU provides a static IP address.
+Static IP addresses are assigned with the resource is created and released when the resource is deleted.

 1. Back on **Add frontend IP configuration** click on **Save** and click on **Next : Backend pools>**